 icon_notification notification-animation 2

 The below content is purely for informational purposes and is not intended to constitute advisory of any kind.
 Please note, these are in-depth articles which are best viewed on large screen devices like laptops, desktops and tablets.
-The position reflected in this article has been updated as of October 15, 2024.
+The position reflected in this article has been updated as of March 15, 2025 basis the Union Budget 2025-2026 updates.

-Whether you are a Resident Indian (RI) sending money to your family residing abroad, or a Non-Resident Indian (NRI) seeking to repatriate funds earned in India to your country of residence, you must comply with the prevailing Foreign Exchange Management Act (FEMA) regulations and rules made thereunder.
+Whether you are a Resident Indian (RI) sending money to your family living abroad, or a Non-Resident Indian (NRI) repatriating funds earned in India to your country of residence, it is important to adhere to the rules and regulations under the Foreign Exchange Management Act (FEMA).

-You can make remittances across different countries and banks.
-The funds are electronically debited from your account and credited to the recipient's account.
+You can easily transfer funds across borders to various countries and banks.
+The transaction involves electronically debiting your account and crediting the recipient's account.

-For such transfers, typically, you need the recipient's bank account details, including the account number, bank name and branch, name, address and contact information of both sender and receiver, SWIFT code, etc. It is recommended that you check with your bank for detailed information on such transfers.
+To make transfers, you will typically need the recipient's bank account details.
+This includes their account number, bank name and branch information, SWIFT code, and the contact details of both the sender and the receiver, etc. It is advisable to consult your bank for specific guidance on these requirements

-You may be looking for convenient modes to send money from India to your overseas country of residence.
-In order to repatriate money, you can utilise:
+If you are an NRI looking for easy options to send money from India to your overseas country of residence, you can utilise one of the following accounts:

 • Non-Resident External (NRE) account